Muslim proposal prompts calls to ban Trump from UK, Israel

 "The prime minister rejects the recent comments by Donald Trump with regard to Muslims.
 Israel respects all religions and diligently guards the rights of its citizens," a statement from Netanyahu's office said.

-In Britain, the number of signatories to the petition demanding Trump be banned from visiting exceeded 250,000 and was growing fast.
-But the country's finance minister, George Osborne, said the former reality TV star should not be banned.
+In Britain, the number of signatories to the petition demanding Trump be banned from visiting exceeded 370,000 and was growing fast.
+But Chancellor George Osborne, said the former reality TV star should not be banned. (bit.ly/1ORSaRJ)

 In the past, people have been banned from entering the United Kingdom for fostering hatred that might provoke intercommunity violence.